Notes / Build logs

 Technical takeaway

-The interesting work is not the command syntax; it is keeping chat, local media, OAuth, OBS WebSocket calls, and failure recovery coordinated in a long-running Python process.
+The key work is coordinating chat, media, OAuth, OBS calls, and recovery in a long-running Python process.

 What would improve next

-Add an operator dashboard, dry-run mode, structured logs, health indicators for Twitch/OBS, stronger integration tests, and safer queue controls for live stream operations.
+Add an operator dashboard, dry-run mode, structured logs, health indicators, integration tests, and safer queue controls.

 Portfolio site